evovch/ACCULINNA_go4_user_library/README.md

 CMake options
 -------------

-Here are some specific options that can affect on result binaries.
+Here are some specific options affecting output binaries.

 Use `-DREADER_MODE=ON` to build only for output files reading.
-This mode ignore _userananlysis_ compilation and does not require _go4_ installation.
+This mode ignores _useranalysis_ compilation and does not require _go4_ installation.

 Building Doxygen documentation
 ==============================